 God wants us to be united – unified.
 He doesn’t ask for uniformity.
 But he does long for us to be “unified in the celebration of diversity.”
 (So good, Jeremy Trentham , from Life Church.)

 God created a world full of diversity – in our singing voices, the texture of our hair, the length of our steps, the color of our skin.
 He gave us color preferences and fashion sense.
-He gave us both chocolate and vanilla.
+He gave us chocolate and vanilla, strawberry and butter pecan.
 Hallelujah!

 And He gave each of us a mind of our own.
 Mine doesn’t work like yours or hers or his or theirs.
 I’m not a liberal or conservative.
 Except for those Essentials, I don’t always think this or never think that.
 There is no one with whom I agree 100% of the time.
 No. One.